JessicaBurgess/Python-Postgres/README.md

 # Python-Postgres
-#Project uses python script to create and query a table in PostgreSQL
+Project uses python script to download a dataset.
+It then connects to PostgreSQL to create a table and load the data into it.

+The project will prompt a user to input a year and state name.
+It then runs a PostgreSQL query to find the leading causes of death for that given state and year.

-Open the 'Cause Of Death' file to run project in Jupyter Notebooks
+The 'Cause Of Death' file runs project in Jupyter Notebooks